-This is the second part of the two-part Harmonics & BLE blog post.
+This post is the second part of the two-part Harmonics & BLE blog post.
 We urge you to read this part if you enjoyed Harmonics Part 1 – Introduction to Harmonics & BLE or you didn’t read part 1 but are somewhat familiar with RF emissions and harmonics.

-We hope that in part 1 you learned what spurious emissions are, why they can be bad, and what the FCC does to protect the EM spectrum from excessive spurious emissions.
-But what should you do if you’re one of the unlucky people who get to revisit the drawing board after discovering too late in the game that you can’t sell your product because it generates those pesky spurious emissions at too high of a level?
+We hope that in part 1 you learned what spurious emissions are, why they can be harmful, and what the FCC does to protect the EM spectrum from excessive spurious emissions.
+However, what should you do if you’re one of the unlucky people who get to revisit the drawing board after discovering too late in the game that you can’t sell your product because it generates those pesky spurious emissions at too high of a level?

 Figure 1 above depicts a scenario that is failing an intentional radiator test.
 If you find yourself in this unfortunate situation, the first thing you need to do is make an attempt at understanding how the emissions are generated.
 There are really only two mechanisms on how a device is generating the spurious emissions: